 - Advises corporate and private equity clients regarding the impact of evolving economic and trade sanctions on existing business opportunities and potential transactions.

-- Conducted deep-dive in-country risk assessments for a global energy company operating in high-risk markets.
+- Conducted deep-dive in-country risk assessments for global energy and pharmaceutical companies operating in high-risk markets.

 - Represented an international pharmaceutical manufacturer in a FINRA investigation into pre-acquisition insider trading.